SebastianHess/airbnb_munich/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

+* Thanks to my employer for enabling me to take the Udacity Nanodegree and for supporting me.
+* Thanks to Alessandra and Emil, who read my work, discussed it with me and gave me very valuable tips for improvement.
-Thanks to Inside Airbnb for the free available data set.
+* Thanks to Inside Airbnb for the free available data set.
-Thanks to Udacity for the amazing Data Scientist Nanodegree Programm.
+* Thanks to Udacity for the amazing Data Scientist Nanodegree Programm.